Polish Christmas Market Food: What to Eat and Drink (2026 Guide)

 Polish Christmas markets are famous for their traditional foods, regional treats, and warm winter drinks.
-There’s no shortage of wonderful food and drink that you’ll end up loving at Polish Christmas Markets.
+There is no shortage of things you will end up loving at Polish Christmas Markets.

-This super simple Christmas Market guide breaks down exactly what to eat and drink at Polish Christmas Markets—oscypek, bigos, pierogi, mead, mulled wine, and more—so you can plan your visit to Polish Christmas Markets with preparation and taste the best of Poland’s holiday season.
-Whether you’re heading to the Christmas Markets in Kraków, Gdańsk, Wrocław, Poznań, or Warsaw, these are the classics you won’t want to miss..
+This guide breaks down exactly what to eat and drink at Polish Christmas markets (oscypek, bigos, pierogi, kiełbasa, mead, mulled wine, and more) so you can show up hungry and spend your time tasting instead of guessing.
+Whether you are heading to Kraków, Gdańsk, Wrocław, Poznań, or Warsaw, these are the classics worth your appetite.

 Visiting Poland for the Christmas Markets?
 Read these next